 To a baby's eyes, your home is one big playground.
-He or she sees a lot of things to crawl under, climb on top of, pull down, touch, taste, and smell.
+They see a lot of things to crawl under, climb on top of, pull down, touch, taste, and smell.

-It can be fun to watch your baby discover new things as he or she learns to crawl and walk.
+It can be fun to watch your baby discover new things as your baby learns to crawl and walk.
 But it can also be scary to think about what your baby might get into around the house.
 You can't watch your baby's every move.
-But there are steps you can take to keep your baby safe and still let him or her explore.
+But you can take steps to help keep your baby safe and still let your baby explore.

 To prevent injury

-- Be sure that all the products your baby uses—such as cribs, strollers, playpens, high chairs, and changing tables—meet the standards set by the Government of Canada.
-Visit the Government of Canada's webpage on baby product safety at www.canada.ca/en/health-canada/services/nursery-products.html to learn more information.
+- Be sure that all the products your baby uses meet the standards set by the Government of Canada.
+Visit the Government of Canada's web page on baby product safety at https://recalls-rappels.canada.ca to learn more information.

 - Always use the safety straps on high chairs and changing tables.